t-mart/wap/README.rst

     cases.
 Dependencies shouldn't be changing *at all* unless you've deliberately upgraded them.

 - It slows down your release process to redownload dependencies.
+Pulling them into source code once is much faster.

 - Finally, this is just feature bloat for *wap*.
 It's excessive to write a ``git clone`` and/or ``svn checkout`` runner when you can run those tools better yourself.
-It opens up a huge surface area of support if *wap* needs to be able to run those tools itself.
+It opens up a huge surface area of support if *wap* would need to be able to run those tools itself.

-TLDR: *wap* could, but it won't. **Copy your dependencies into your project from an official release, or from the dependency's repository if that is all they offer.**
+TLDR: *wap* could, but it won't. **Copy your dependencies into your project from an official release of that dependency, or from the its repository if that is all they offer.**

 Why not support WoWInterface uploads?
 *************************************